APSL/redux-i18n/README.md

 ---

-**Please**: Don't forget rate my project, if you like it.
-Click on star!
+**Please**, if you like my package, don't forget to rate it.
+Click on the "star"!